mladarryn/Flashcards/README.md

-# Flashcards
+# Introduction
-A very simple Python project that implements the concept of Flashcards, generally used as aid in retaining information such as words and whatnot
+This is a very simple Python project that implements the concept of Flashcards, generally used as aid in retaining information such as words and whatnot

 # Prerequisite
 - Python 3.0 or higher